Council seeks extra support for adapted housing tenants

 The so-called bedroom tax has led to the housing benefit of many council house tenants being reduced by so much that they are forced to downsize to smaller and potentially unsuitable properties.
 The case of May Wileman, a grandmother with chronic arthritis whose council home was fitted with a stairlift and walk in shower, demonstrated how the bedroom tax may be doing more harm than good when her housing benefit was reduced by £46 a month, forcing her to leave her home.

 From the perspective of South Tyneside Council, details of which can be read in this article, the £1m of public money which has been spent on adapting the council homes is going to waste as these homes are remaining empty once their previous tenants have been forced to downsize.
-On top of this, the smaller properties will also need to have stairlifts and walk in showers for the elderly fitted, creating yet more costs for the council.
+On top of this, the smaller properties will also need to have stairlifts and walk in showers and baths for the elderly fitted, creating yet more costs for the council.

 Brian Scott, a member of South Tyneside Council’s Housing Performance Panel, said that these people may need more support from the council’s discretionary housing grant to fund the cost of living in these properties.
 This will require more money from the government to allow people to stay in their homes and ensure that adapted properties are being put to good use.